Let's Discover Together

 The Adventure Guides on our team will come from various professional backgrounds with diverse skill sets.
 However, all Adventure Guides should be thought of as experts in relation to their knowledge of the destination and Disney overall.
 Skill levels will vary and it is each Adventure Guide's responsibility to enhance their own skills and hopefully support their teammates in the pursuit of furthering their knowledge.

 Areas of expertise should include language ability, cultural and natural history, regional cuisine, travel industry logistics, basic knowledge of technology and the desire to work with people of all ages.
 Adventure Guides are expected to participate in all guest activities and therefore must be comfortable participating in Junior Adventurer's games and programs, swimming, hiking, bicycling, kayaking and other outdoor activities.

-Adventure Guides will typically work a number of trips with rest periods between departures.
+Adventure Guides will typically work a number of trips with slight rest periods between departures.